opendcs/opendcs/docs/source/start-software.rst

 Proceed with installing OpenDCS.

-If nothing is returned or the version is older then 1.8, then install the latest version from https://adoptium.net/temurin/releases/ .
+If nothing is returned or the version is older then 1.8, then install the 1.8 or up to java 17 from https://adoptium.net/temurin/releases/ .

 Where can I find releases of OpenDCS
 ------------------------------------